thibaut-lemoine/thibaut-lemoine.github.io/research.md

     Thibaut Lemoine, Mylène Maïda (2025). <a href="https://arxiv.org/abs/2405.08393">Gaussian measure on the dual of U(N), random partitions, and topological expansion of the partition function</a>. <a href="https://imstat.org/journals-and-publications/annals-of-probability/annals-of-probability-future-papers/">Accepted</a> in <b>Annals of Probability</b>.
   </li>
   <li>
-    Antoine Dahlqvist, Thibaut Lemoine (2025). <a href="https://arxiv.org/abs/2201.05886">Large N limit of the Yang-Mills measure on compact surfaces II: Makeenko-Migdal equations and planar master field</a>.
-Accepted in <b>Forum of Mathematics, Sigma</b>.
+    Antoine Dahlqvist, Thibaut Lemoine (2025). <a href="https://doi.org/10.1017/fms.2024.152">Large N limit of the Yang-Mills measure on compact surfaces II: Makeenko-Migdal equations and the planar master field</a>. <b>Forum of Mathematics, Sigma</b>, Volume 13, e17.
+Preprint: <a href="https://arxiv.org/abs/2201.05886">https://arxiv.org/abs/2201.05886</a>
   </li>
   <li>
     Antoine Dahlqvist, Thibaut Lemoine (2023) <a href="https://msp.org/pmp/2023/4-4/p03.xhtml">Large N limit of Yang-Mills partition function and Wilson loops on compact surfaces</a>. <b>Probability and Mathematical Physics</b>, No. 4, 849–890.
 Preprint: <a href="https://arxiv.org/abs/2201.05882">https://arxiv.org/abs/2201.05882</a>